DaemonArcfour/PacketWorks/README.md

 Latest Npcap needs to be installed to run this.

 TO-DO:
- 1. Add a command to edit source MAC.
- 2. Fix raw TCP packets.
+ 1. Fix raw TCP packets.
- 3. Clean up the code.
+ 2. Clean up the code.

  **<!> To compile this you'll need Npcap SDK <!>**